What is local SEO?

-Do you want your website to show up for important searches in the places mentioned?
+Do you want your website to show up for important searches on these platforms?

-Most business owners or marketing professionals would normally answer yes.
+Most business owners or marketing professionals would probably answer yes if was that easy.

 An easy example of a business that would benefit greatly from being seen on local searches would be a restaurant or a plumber.